nisa2912/elawHelp_MERN/README.md

 //Progress-

-Backend created for lawyers profile.
+Backend created for lawyers profile (With REST API's ).